SPSC and MPMC Queues

 == write_idx_.load(std::memory_order_acquire);

-}pop is the mirror image of push: the consumer reads its own read_idx_ with relaxed, reads the producer's write_idx_ with acquire, extracts the data, and then does a release store of read_idx_.
-The symmetric acquire/release pairing ensures a correct happens-before relationship between data production and consumption.
+}pop is the mirror of push: the consumer uses relaxed to read its own read_idx_, uses acquire to read the producer's write_idx_, retrieves the data, and then release stores read_idx_.
+Symmetric acquire/release pairing ensures the correct happens-before relationship between data production and consumption.

 Power-of-Two Sizing Optimization

 Great, now we have a working SPSC queue.
-But there is one more small detail where we can squeeze out some performance.
-Above, we used write % Capacity to calculate the buffer position.
-The modulo operation compiles to a division instruction on most architectures, and the latency of a division instruction (dozens of cycles) can become a bottleneck on the hot path.
-If Capacity is a power of two, the modulo can be optimized to a bitwise AND: write & (Capacity - 1), taking only one cycle.
+But there is a small detail where we can squeeze out a bit more performance.
+Above we used write % Capacity to calculate the buffer position.
+The modulo operation is a division instruction on most architectures, and the latency of the division instruction (dozens of cycles) can become a bottleneck on the hot path.
+If Capacity is a power of two, the modulo can be optimized into a bitwise AND operation: write & (Capacity - 1), taking only one cycle.

 template <typename T, std::size_t Capacity>